-AP16.
+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ16.
 Performance Monitoring Event For Number Of Reference Cycles When The Processor Is Not Halted (3CH) Does Not Count According To The Specification Problem: The CPU_CLK_UNHALTED performance monitor with mask 1 counts bus clock cycles instead of counting the core clock cycles at the maximum possible ratio.
 The maximum possible ratio is computed by dividing the maximum possible core frequency by the bus frequency.

 Implication: The CPU_CLK_UNHALTED performance monitor with mask 1 counts a value lower than expected.
 The value is lower by exactly one multiple of the maximum possible ratio.
 Workaround: Multiply the performance monitor value by the maximum possible ratio.
 Status: For the steppings affected, see the Summary Tables of Changes.

+Using 2M/4M Pages When A20M# Is Asserted May Result in Incorrect AJ17.

+Address Translations

-AP17.
-Using 2M/4M Pages When A20M# Is Asserted May Result in Incorrect Address Translations Problem: An external A20M# pin if enabled forces address bit 20 to be masked (forced to zero) to emulates real-address mode address wraparound at 1 megabyte.
-However, if all of the following conditions are met, address bit 20 may not be masked.
+Problem: An external A20M# pin if enabled forces address bit 20 to be masked (forced to zero) to emulates real-address mode address wraparound at 1 megabyte.
+However, if all of

+the following conditions are met, address bit 20 may not be masked.

-Paging is enabled
+· Paging is enabled

-A linear address has bit 20 set
+· A linear address has bit 20 set

-The address references a large page
+· The address references a large page

-A20M# is enabled
+· A20M# is enabled

-Implication: When A20M# is enabled and an address references a large page the
+When A20M# is enabled and an address references a large page the resulting Implication:

-resulting translated physical address may be incorrect.
-This erratum has not been observed with any commercially available operating
+translated physical address may be incorrect.
+This erratum has not been observed with

-system.
+any commercially available operating system.

-Workaround: Operating systems should not allow A20M# to be enabled if the masking of address bit 20 could be applied to an address that references a large page.
+Operating systems should not allow A20M# to be enabled if the masking of address bit Workaround: 20 could be applied to an address that references a large page.
 A20M# is normally only used with the first megabyte of memory.

-Status: For the steppings affected, see the Summary Tables of Changes.
-AP18.
-Writing Shared Unaligned Data that Crosses a Cache Line without Proper Semaphores or Barriers May Expose a Memory Ordering Issue Problem: Software which is written so that multiple agents can modify the same shared unaligned memory location at the same time may experience a memory ordering issue if multiple loads access this shared data shortly thereafter.
+For the steppings affected, see the Summary Tables of Changes.
+Status: AJ18.
+Writing Shared Unaligned Data that Crosses a Cache Line without Proper Semaphores or Barriers May Expose a Memory Ordering Issue Software which is written so that multiple agents can modify the same shared Problem: unaligned memory location at the same time may experience a memory ordering issue if multiple loads access this shared data shortly thereafter.
 Exposure to this problem requires the use of a data write which spans a cache line boundary.
-Implication: This erratum may cause loads to be observed out of order.
-Intel has not observed this erratum with any commercially available software or system.
+This erratum may cause loads to be observed out of order.
+Intel has not observed this Implication: erratum with any commercially available software or system.

+Software should ensure at least one of the following is true when modifying shared Workaround: data by multiple agents:

+The shared data is aligned

+Proper semaphores or barriers are used in order to prevent concurrent data

+accesses.

-Workaround: Software should ensure at least one of the following is true when modifying shared data by multiple agents: The shared data is aligned Proper semaphores or barriers are used in order to prevent concurrent data accesses.
-Status: For the steppings affected, see the Summary Tables of Changes.
-AP19.
-Code Segment limit violation may occur on 4 Gigabyte limit check cneci Problem: Code Segment limit violation may occur on 4 Gigabyte limit check when the code stream wraps around in a way that one instruction ends at the last byte of the segment and the next instruction begins at 0x0.
+For the steppings affected, see the Summary Tables of Changes.
+Status: AJ19.
+Code Segment limit violation may occur on 4-Gbyte limit check Problem: Code Segment limit violation may occur on 4-Gbyte limit check when the code stream wraps around in a way that one instruction ends at the last byte of the segment and the next instruction begins at 0x0.

 Implication: This is a rare condition that may result in a system hang.
 Intel has not observed this erratum with any commercially available software, or system.